Sigmmma/composer/readme.txt

         NOTE: To the left of the playtime slider is the number of seconds the currently PLAYING track has played.

+        NOTE2: The playtime you specify is not a hard limit, but rather the minimum amount of time to play before trying to end the music.
+        The current permutation MUST finish before entering the end phase.
+        During the end phase, either an end sound will play or the permutations will continue to play with a fadeout applied to them.

   Commands:
     The Commands tab allows you to carefully tweak how the currently